medusa-project/medusa-client/README.md

 $ bundle
 ```

+By default, configuration is obtained from the `MEDUSA_BASE_URL`,
+`MEDUSA_USER`, and `MEDUSA_SECRET` environment variables.
+But you can use Ruby
+instead by overriding `Medusa::Client.configuration`, by, for example, adding
-Finally, add the following to `config/initializers/medusa-client.rb`:
+the following to `config/initializers/medusa-client.rb`:

 ```ruby
 Medusa::Client.configuration = {